 Solutions

-IdeaHunter helps founders identify recurring workflow pain, fragile handoffs, and operator complaints that often hide the best startup opportunities.
+IdeaHunter helps builders identify recurring workflow pain, fragile handoffs, and operator complaints that often hide the best ideas and opportunities.

-Focus founder attention on pains tied to cost, delay, or broken cross-tool work.
+• Focus builder attention on pains tied to cost, delay, or broken cross-tool work.

-The best startup opportunities usually hide inside messy workflows
+The best ideas and opportunities usually hide inside messy workflows

-That makes workflow pain discovery especially useful for founders who want a more evidence-based starting point than generic idea generation.
+That makes workflow pain discovery especially useful for builders who want a more evidence-based starting point than generic idea generation.

 • Watch for recurring handoffs, exports, reporting loops, and setup friction.